Boarders/slick-blog/site/posts/halting1.md

       and so we get that $\rm{d}$ terminates and so we get that $\ap{\h}{d}$ is true.

-Let us see how easily this translates to a language like Haskell.
+Let us see how easily these concepts translate to a language like Haskell.
 Note that in Haskell all types are _partial_ (using Constable's terminology).
 This means that every type is inhabited by some non-terminating term which is typically denoted $\bot$ (analogous to the term considered above).